evanderbatson/Primer-Infusions/README.md

 - Image Only Flipcards
     - This removes the darkening on the backs of flippy cards, enabling a pure visual flipping experience with no superimposed text on the back.

+- Tiny Corners
+    - This makes the button labels on the Four Corners the smaller caption type size to accomidate more label text